Alumni Association of Lincoln University, Pennsylvania, Inc.

 The duties of the President are:

-(a) To preside at all meetings and functions of the Association and to serve as the Chairperson of the Executive Committee.
+- a.
+To preside at all meetings and functions of the AALU-PA and to serve as the Chairperson of the Executive Committee.

-(b) To appoint Chairpersons and members of all committees not directly elected by the Association, except the Nominating Committee.
+- b.
+To appoint Chairpersons and members of all committees not directly elected by the AALU-PA.

-(c) To exercise general executive authority on behalf of the Association, and such authority is subjected t the approval of the Association.
+- c.
+To exercise general executive authority on behalf of the AALU-PA, and such authority is subject to the approval of the AALU-PA.

-(d) To assure that the purposes of the Association are being carried out.
+- d.
+To assure that the purposes of the AALU-PA are being carried out.

-(g) To perform such further functions and duties as may be deemed appropriate by the Association or the Executive Committee.
+- g.
+To perform such further functions and duties as may be deemed appropriate by the AALU-PA or the Executive Committee.

-(h) To serve ex-offio member of all committees except the Nominating Committee.
+- h.
+To serve as ex-officio member of all committees except the Nominations and Elections Committee.

-(i) To fill vacancies in Association offices, exclusive of Alumni Trustees, by appointing Association members in good standing to serve as interim officers.
-Such persons must be approved by the Executive Committee and shall serve until the next Association election.
+- i.
+To fill vacancies in AALU-PA offices, exclusive of Alumni Trustees, by appointing AALU-PA members in good standing, in accordance with Chapter III, Section 2, to serve as interim officers.
+Such persons must be approved by the Executive Committee and shall serve until the next AALU-PA election.

-(j) To fill the vacancy created by Alumni elected Trustee by Nominating an Association members in good standing to complete the term left vacant.
-The nominee must be approved by a simple majority of The Council.
+- j.
+To fill the vacancy created by Alumni Trustee by nominating an AALU-PA member in good standing, in accordance with Chapter III, Section 2, to complete the term left vacant.
+The nominee must be approved by a simple majority of the Council.

-(k) To present an official report on the state of the Association at the Annual meeting of the Association, including the actions taken to meet the objectives of the Association since the last official report.
+- k.
+To present an official report on the state of the Association at the membership meetings of the AALU-PA, including the actions taken to meet the objectives of the Association since the last official report.

 Section 2 – Vice President

-(a) To keep an accurate record and minutes of all meetings held by the Association, and will be responsible for distributing the previous Association meeting minutes at the next meeting.
+- a.
+To keep an accurate record and minutes of all meetings held by the AALU-PA, and to be responsible for distributing the previous AALU-PA meeting minutes prior to the next meeting.

-(b) To receive and send correspondence for the Association, maintain an up-to –date and appropriate file of all such correspondence, and notify the membership of meetings of the Association.
+- b.
+To receive and send correspondence for the AALU-PA, maintain an up-to –date and appropriate file of all such correspondence, and notify the membership of meetings of the AALU-PA.

-(c) To have charge of the central office of the Association and management of the office under the direction of the council
+- c.
+To have charge of the central office of the AALU-PA and management of the office under the direction of the Council.

-(d) To serve as the secretary for the Council, Annual Meeting and the Executive Committee.
+- d.
+To serve as the secretary for the Association, including the Council and the Executive Committee.

-(f) To keep a necrology list of members and present a report to the Annual Meeting.
+- f.
+To keep a list of recently deceased members and present a report at each October general body Meeting.

-(g) To submit a report at the Executive, Council, and the Annual Meetings of the Association for the current year.
+- g.
+To submit a report at the Executive, Council, and the general membership Meetings of the AALU-PA for the current year.

-(h) To keep an accurate record of all funds received and disbursed by the
+- h.
+In the absence of a financial secretary, to keep an accurate record of all funds received and disbursed by the AALU-PA.

 Section 4 – Treasurer